-Coordination with media is managed by Flood Risk staff with assistance from TRCA's Marketing team.
-TRCA sends all flood messages to media contacts in the FFW distribution list.
+Coordination with media is managed by Flood Risk staff with assistance from TRCA's Communications and Marketing team.
+TRCA sends all flood messages to media contacts in the Flood Forecasting and Warning program distribution list.
 Media requests regarding storms and flooding are answered by Flood Risk Management staff with the assistance, coordination and oversight of TRCA's marketing personnel.
 Occasionally the opportunity is presented for TRCA to provide a more in-depth and educational perspective on flood risk.
 For example, in April 2018, CTV News did a live broadcast at G. Ross Lord Dam to provide information about the structure and various hydrometric tools used by TRCA.